SananFoisi/SananFoisi/README.md

 ## Welcome! to my profile 💻!

 ### My name is Rhyan, and...

-Insira suas descrições aqui!

-😄 I really like to learn
+- 😄 I really like to learn
-📚 Currently majoring in Software Engineering
+- 📚 Currently majoring in Software Engineering
-💻 Possessing some courses
+- 💻 Possessing some courses
-🌍 And I also like to travel
+- 🌍 And I also like to travel

 ## About me
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rhyan-inacio/)](https://www.linkedin.com/in/rhyan-inacio/)